cfrifel/cfrifel.github.io/projects/project-2.md

 ## Motivation

 HAIs are diseases contracted by patients while under medical care.
 Sadly, there is no technology right now that allows doctors/nurses to study the spread of HAIs in a hospital setting in real-time.
 The best available technology to them is on a day to day resolution.
-I hope to create a simulation that closly matches the events of a real hospital to shed some light on how HAIs spread on a smaller time resolution.
+I hope to create a simulation that closely matches the events of a real hospital to shed some light on how HAIs spread on a smaller time resolution.

 I will be making a github page with my Netlogo simulation soon.
 It is currently under construction.